nprapps/pym-particle/readme.rst

 Pym Particle
 ============

-*Modern Pym for modern browsers*

-**Important note: this repo is not production-ready, and should not be used on live pages!**

 Pym Particle is a responsive iframe solution that's compatible with Pym v1 for basic height management, but with a simpler core built around newer JavaScript standards: